Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 Additionally, sexual acts between staff and residents at a detention facility are illegal (PEN §289.6).
 This is true even if the detainee is above the age of consent because detention staff have control over a detainee’s life and well-being.

 Detention facilities also must abide by the Prison Rape Elimination Act, which imposes a no-tolerance policy for any sexual misconduct (34 USC §303).
 They are required to report on any incidents and safeguard those under their care.
-When places like GRF fail to take action, they are negligent and can be held accountable in court.
+California’s Welfare and Institutions Code requires juvenile facilities to provide a safe environment, a requirement GRF allegedly failed to meet.

 Lawsuits show sexual assault is a systemic issue throughout the San Diego County Probation Department, including places like Rancho Del Campo and GRF.
+Systemic abuse happened at these facilities nd was enabled by a broader culture of indifference and institutional protectionism, which prioritized the system’s image over the safety of children and allowed abuse to persist.

 According to survivor accounts, these centers have failed to provide proper supervision of staff members or to respond promptly to allegations of abuse.
 Many, like GRF, actively ignored complaints and forced survivors to remain in close contact with the perpetrators.